julienlargetpiet/dmenu_all/README.md

 ## Stay behavior

-   - If you want dmenu with this script continue running while openning a file in a certain directory, just edit the file "stay_behavior.txt" following this synthax
+   - If you want this script continue running while openning a file in a certain directory, just edit the file "stay_behavior.txt" following this synthax

         - example for directory named ssd1